peterhinch/micropython-msgpack/README.md

 Code on which this repo is based:
 [u-msgpack-python](https://github.com/vsergeev/u-msgpack-python).

-## License
+# 16. Licence

-micropython-msgpack is MIT licensed.
+micropython-msgpack is MIT licenced.
 See the included `LICENSE` file for more details.